josquin-research-project/jrp-scores/README.md

 Currently, composers with complete (or nearly complete) sets of encoded works include: Josquin, Ockeghem, La Rue and de Orto.

+The relative size of each composer's work database can be viewed on the [JRP Census page](http://josquin.stanford.edu/census).

 # Filenames #